piotrlaczkowski/keras-data-processor/docs/index.md

 ## 🔑 Key Features:

-- 🛠 **Automated Feature Engineering**: Automatically detects and applies the most suitable preprocessing steps for each feature type in your dataset, ensuring optimal data preparation with minimal manual intervention.
+- 🛠 **Flexible Feature Engineering**: Applies predefined preprocessing steps based on user-specified feature types, allowing for efficient and customizable data preparation with minimal manual coding.

 - 🎨 **Customizable Preprocessing Pipelines**: Tailor your preprocessing steps with ease.
 Choose from a comprehensive range of options for numeric, categorical, text data, and even complex feature crosses, allowing for precise and effective data handling.